 • Permissoned vs. Permissionless

 o Platforms or solutions which are open and public have for permissioning or role-based access.
 Such platforms are described as permissionless platforms because not have a native ability and manage identity and subsequently define and enforce permissions that identity.
 This mean that we cannot build a permissioned solution on a permissionless platform, it simply means if weso wedesigning and implementing and manage identity and draw permissions against that identity.
-When designing , determine what blockchain is if all participants are considered equal or should some have abilities or permissions that others do not?
-Answering help guide to use a permissioned or permissionless blockchain technology.
+When designing , determining what blockchain is if all participants are considered equal or should some have abilities or permissions that others do not?
+Answering help guide to using permissioned or permissionless blockchain technology.